Thursday, 24 December 2015

 My sister's set.
 Yummy!

 Honestly, I would much rather be running/queuing for one of the rides at Tokyo DisneySea than waste time sitting down for a proper meal.
-However, keeping the family happy was important in ensuring I had a good experience too so I relented.
-Besides, I need a good food boost as well =)
+However, it was important to keep the family happy so I relented.
+Besides, the food was really good! 😄

 Baby Boy can finally fit into the Queen's Guard outfit we got him from London!